An awareness of the universe that triggers emotional responses too deep and powerful for words.

 That same evening we passed over the Mississippi River and stayed in Great Bluffs State Park, with its stunning river valley overviews.

 We told stories around the campfire.
 Rainbow Eric told a story of his first Rainbow Festival and how he realized how many good things happen to him when he needs them the most.
-Apocalypse Julie told one about grandparents who teamed up to be private investigators, she might want to join them when she gets back home.
+Apocalypse Julie told one about grandparents who teamed up to be private investigators, she might want to join them when she gets back home, it is actually a great activity to learn with your senior family members before they leave you for a home care system, learn more here about the home care assistance in Kansas city.

 Electric Leprechaun told a story about his first dumpster dive.
 He was in his early teens and found high-tech stereo speakers.
 Ever since, he’s been looking for treasure (pot o’ gold?) in dumpsters.